0xVolt/FIR-filter/README.md

 ### 1.3.2.
 Signal Processing
 Signal processing is an electrical engineering subfield that focuses on analysing, modifying, and synthesizing signals such as sound, images, and scientific measurements.
 Signal processing techniques can be used to improve transmission, storage efficiency and subjective quality and to also emphasize or detect components of interest in a measured signal.

-### Domains of a Signal
-There are two domains of a signal, a time domain and a frequency domain.

-Refer to this [article](https://learnemc.com/time-frequency-domain) for a more comprehensive look on what the different domains are and how their conversions are made simple by fourier transforms.

-The following visuals are the key to understanding the difference between

 ### 1.3.3.
 Analog and Digital Signals
 #### Analog Signals